mingliangguo/DojoTest/README.md

 - 	simple dijit test cases
     -   It has one sample for dojo grid (for dojo 1.6)
     -   Another simple test for a menu
+    -   Add a new test to test dojo dijit's inheritance behavior.